alphagov/gem_publisher/README.md

 This assumes that the requisite credentials have been set up so that the `gem push` and `fury push` commands work.

+### Via command line

+This method obviates the need to add extra development dependencies to your project.

+    gem publish yourgem.gemspec

+(rubygems is the default repository) or

+    gem publish -r gemfury yourgem.gemspec

+As before, `gem push` or `fury push` must be available and configured.